ejrgigantone/ejrgigantone/README.md

 ## Currently working towards

 * **Applied policy research using administrative, survey, electoral, and market data;**
-* **Exploring Machine learning, AI and Data governance, and how transformative/disruptive emerging technologies are;**
+* **Exploring Machine learning, AI and Data governance, and the transformative/disruptive aspects of emerging technologies;**
 * **Making use of computational tools and software for large, complex data and even for research purposes**

 I am also working on my undergraduate thesis evaluating the Proxy Means Test and alternative classifiers as poverty targeting tools, with a focus on exclusion and inclusion errors and their geographic distribution.